How did we get here?

 The barrier to entry for Kubernetes DevOps is high enough that most of the filtering has been done for us.
 For projects that cast a wider net and bring in a larger slice of the developer ecosystem, these high standards need to be enforced through robust CI and code review practices.
 Bad actors generally don't have the patience to beat systems that force them to do work.

-We're currently offering $500 for every application contributed to the catalog and $150 for every application upgrade performed.
+As of August 3rd, we're currently offering participants $300 for every application contributed to the catalog and $75 for every application upgrade performed.
 These numbers don't need to be set in stone, as we'll change it over time as feedback comes in.
 Keeping an open and honest dialogue with our contributors is the priority and if we've missed the mark, we'd love to hear from you.

 If you're interested, join our Discord to start contributing today!